Zanidean/GOTDeadpool/README.md

 #### Rules:

-  - 1 point given to each player for Correctly determining each character’s end.
+  - 1 point given to each player for correctly determining each character’s end.
   - An extra point will be rewarded for correctly guessing if they are turned to a White Walker.